MangelMaxime/Nacara/docs/content/index.md

 <h2 class="landing-hero__title">Start with a page and a menu</h2>

-<p class="landing-hero__lede">The template sets up a site you can deploy, with the plugins a published one wants.</p>
+<p class="landing-hero__lede">The template sets up a site you can deploy, with the plugins a published site needs.</p>

 <p class="landing-actions">
 <a class="landing-button landing-button--primary" href="/Nacara/guide/getting-started/">Get started</a>